-5.2.3 Preferential While participants made few of their decisions based on functions, fictional stories, and past experiences, quite a few of them were based on simple preferences which were mostly driven by the visual aspects of the spaceship.
+One of the most common motivators for participants were their personal preferences which were primarily driven by the visual aspects of the spaceship.
 When P1 was asked why they were making the engines small, they answered: "I just want the body to be big and the engines to look short and small.
-I don't want them to stand out"(Row 7, Figure.
-6).
+I don't want them to stand out" (Row 7, Figure.
+7).
 P5 on the other hand made bigger engines and their reason for that was: "It's mostly just visual it looks kind of cool."
-P7, who had previously made functional and storylinebased design decisions, wanted to make their final design to be out of the ordinary: "I'm mostly just going for something really weird really out of the ordinary, because this is such a small ship and there's so many features added to it.
+P7, who had previously made functional and storyline-based design decisions, wanted to make their final design to be out of the ordinary: "I'm mostly just going for something really weird really out of the ordinary, because this is such a small ship and there's so many features added to it.
 Because the missiles I added them to where they'd be a hundred percent bigger than what they originally were, I made the engines way bigger and I made the wings smaller for a ship that shouldn't be that small and I made the body a lot shorter to where I'm not sure if we can fit one person into it.
 I'm really going for something unique and very weird" (Row 2, Figure.
 5).
 The open-ended design task allowed users to be more visually creative, something that might have been less obvious in a specific task-driven study.